escoreal/keepass-inventory/README.md

 Reads environment variables "KDB_PATH" and "KDB_PASS" to open KeePass file and export JSON inventory for Ansible.

 ## Installation
-- Requires Python 2, doesn't work with Python 3.
-Tested on Python 2.7.
+- Requires Python 3.
+Tested on Python 3.6.
-- Requires an old version of libkeepass module that is compatible with Python 2.
-- The Ubuntu installation via Ansible is documented as a playbook "keepass-inventory-install.yml".

 ## Details
 - Entries are mapped to hosts.
 "Title" -> hostname.